What is the correct IUPAC name for the compound with the structur... | Study Prep in Pearson+

 Identify the number of carbon atoms in the longest continuous chain of the compound.
 Count each carbon atom in the chain to determine the base name.

-Match the number of carbons to the correct alkane name.
-For 5 carbons, the correct IUPAC name is 'pentane'.
+Since the compound has 5 carbon atoms connected in a straight chain, the base name corresponds to the prefix 'pent-' combined with the suffix '-ane' for alkanes, forming 'pentane'.

-Verify that there are no branches or functional groups that would modify the base name; since this is a straight-chain alkane, the name remains 'pentane'.
+Verify that there are no branches or substituents on the chain that would modify the name; if none are present, the name remains simply 'pentane'.

+Conclude that the correct IUPAC name for the compound with 5 carbons in a straight chain is 'pentane'.

 Watch next